Oikos-Genomics/OikosMap/README.md

 ### Installation

 The pipeline includes two dependencies: [NextFlow](https://www.nextflow.io/docs/latest/getstarted.html), and [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
-You will need to install all both of these for the pipeline to run.
+You will need to install both of these for the pipeline to run.
 [Docker](https://docs.docker.com/engine/install/) and [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) are not currently supported.

 ### Testing